-- implementation of computationally-based methods or techniques for humanities research;
+- the implementation of computationally-based methods or techniques for humanities research;

-In its first two competitions the Digital Humanities Implementation Grants program received an average of 67 applications per year.
+In its first four competitions the Digital Humanities Implementation Grants program received an average of 68 applications per year.
 The program made an average of seven awards per year, for a funding ratio of 10 percent.